picandocodigo/List-Category-Posts/readme.txt

 = 0.35 =
  * Updated Turkish translation, thanks again [Hakan Er](http://hakanertr.wordpress.com/)!
+ * Adds feature to order by custom field using the `customfield_orderby` parameter.

 = 0.34.1 =
  * Bugfix (removed var_dump)

 = 0.34 =
  * Now accepts either class or tag or both for styling elements (such as date, author, etc. to display).
 When just using a tag, it will sorround the element with that tag.
 When using just a class, it will wrap the element between span tags and the given CSS class.
 Check [Other notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) under **HTML & CSS Customization** for more info.
  * Fixed bug on `post_status`, it used to show all published posts and if user was logged in, all private ones too.
 Now you can specify 'private' to just display private posts, and draft, publish, draft, etc (See **post_status** param on the [instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for more info).